luxfi/evm/plugin/evm/service.md

 ---

-[EVM](https://github.com/luxfi/evm) APIs are identical to [Geth](https://build.avax.network/docs/api-reference/c-chain/api) C-Chain APIs, except Avalanche Specific APIs starting with `avax`.
+[EVM](https://github.com/luxfi/evm) APIs are identical to [Geth](https://build.lux.network/docs/api-reference/c-chain/api) C-Chain APIs, except Avalanche Specific APIs starting with `lux`.
 EVM also supports standard Ethereum APIs as well.
 For more information about Geth APIs see [GitHub](https://github.com/luxfi/geth).

 EVM has some additional APIs that are not available in Geth.